hikeventures/hikeventures.github.io/_posts/2014-03-03-best-rain-pants.markdown

 **Weight:** 225 grams
 **Fabric:** GORE-TEX PacLite

 The Haglöfs L.I.M.
 III pants are part of Haglöfs Ultralight product range and quite popular in Scandinavia.
-The zippers on the legs help to put those pants on while wearing shoes.
+The zippers on the legs help to put those pants on while wearing hiking boots.

 <a href="http://www.backcountry.com/haglfs-l.i.m.-iii-pant-mens"><button type="button" class="btn btn-danger">Read more about the Haglöfs L.I.M.
 III pants</button></a>